 If you or a loved one has been hurt in an accident with a drowsy driver, you have the right to hold them responsible for their actions.
 The Morris Bart law firm is here to help.
-Our team of Birmingham drowsiness lawyers offer a free, no-risk consultation for victims who have been in accidents.
-We also work on a contingency fee basis only.
-That means if you decide to retain our services, you do not pay anything up front or out of pocket.
-We are only paid if there is a successful result in your case.
+Our team of Birmingham drowsiness lawyers offers a free, no-risk consultation for victims who have been in accidents.

+We work on a contingency fee basis only.
+That means if you decide to retain our services, you do not pay anything upfront or out of pocket.
+We are only paid attorneys fees if there is a successful result in your case.

-Facts and Statistics About Drowsy Driving
+Facts and Statistics about Drowsy Driving

 According to the Centers for Disease Control and Prevention (CDC), an estimated one out of every 25 adult drivers reports having fallen asleep while driving within the last 30 days.
-The National Highway Traffic Safety Administration (NHTSA) estimates that between 2005 and 2009, an average of 83,000 crashes happen each year as a result of drowsy driving.
 However, because there is no way to test for drowsiness, the likelihood is that these numbers are much higher.
+When someone drives drowsy, they:

-- Make good decisions
+- Make poor decisions

 Teens are particularly susceptible to drowsy driving accidents.
 They often stay up late studying, working, or socializing and are frequently up early in the morning for school, sports, work, or other activities.
 This lack of sleep, paired with their inexperience, creates a dangerous combination for many teen drivers.

-For a free legal consultation with a Drowsiness Accident lawyer serving Birmingham, call 800-537-8185
+For a free legal consultation with a Drowsiness Accident lawyer serving Birmingham, call (205) 380-4158

-Types of Injuries That Can Occur in Drowsy Driving Accidents
+Types of Injuries that Can Occur in Drowsy Driving Accidents

 There are many types of injuries that can occur because of drowsy driving.
 They include:

-- Traumatic brain injuries (TBIs): These injuries are caused by a blow or jolt to the head that disrupts normal brain function.
+These injuries are caused by a blow or jolt to the head that disrupts normal brain function.
 While TBIs range in severity, severe TBIs can cause changes in personality or impair memory, movement, or sensation.

-- Fractures: The force created during a car accident can cause bones to break.
+The force created during a car accident can cause bones to break.
 While fractures usually heal well with medical treatment and proper rest, if the bone breaks through the skin in the accident, the victim may experience severe bleeding.
 It also creates the possibility of infection.
-Victims who are young may experience uneven bone growth.

-- Internal bleeding: Internal bleeding is actually a symptom of another injury, but one that can create devastating consequences of its own.
+Internal bleeding is actually a symptom of another injury, but one that can create devastating consequences of its own.
 Car accidents can cause severe hemorrhaging that leads to external bleeding, seizures, organ failure, coma, and, eventually, death.
-What makes internal bleeding particularly dangerous is that accident victims do not always realize they are bleeding.
-This is why it is important to always be seen by a medical professional after any type of serious accident.

-- Knee injuries: Knee injuries are common in car accidents, particularly injuries to the knee ligaments like the ACL.
+Knee injuries are common in car accidents, particularly injuries to the knee ligaments like the ACL.
 These injuries often require surgery and lengthy healing periods.

-- Spinal cord injuries: The spinal cord is responsible for delivering messages from the brain to the limbs and other parts of the body.
-Any damage can, therefore, impact sensation and movement.
 Though some people can live productive lives after a spinal cord injury, the vast majority require wheelchairs, walkers, and other assistive devices to cope with the loss of mobility.

 Damages You May Qualify for After a Drowsy Driving Accident

-There are a number of types of damages you may qualify for after a drowsy driving accident, although we cannot estimate your exact damages without first examining the details of your case.
+There are a number of types of damages you may qualify for after a drowsy driving accident, although we cannot estimate your damages without first examining the details of your case.
 However, some of the damages people recover in cases like yours include:

 - Medical costs